HMRC has won a court battle to stop a film investment partnership called Eclipse Film Partners No 35 LLP from gaining £117m in tax relief.

 The partnership had taken out a large loan to acquire distribution rights to certain films and then leased them back to the same film producer, within a short period, for a payment spread over 20 years.

-The members of the partnership claimed interest relief on the loans taken out to fund the purchase of the distribution rights.
+The members of the partnership then claimed interest relief on the loans taken out to fund the purchase of the distribution rights.